QNetITQ/WaveFox/README.md

 The style has not been tested by the author.
 Visual effects unique to these systems (Aero / Vibrancy, etc.) are not supported, but will work if Mozilla activates them by default

 #### Unsupported systems
-The style works only with systems from the list of supported.
-On other systems, the browser will ignore the style to avoid visual bugs and interface glitches
+The style works only with systems from the list of supported

 ## Features
 * All themes supported (Tabs can be difficult to distinguish with some themes from the repository)